uploadcare/uploadcare-wordpress/readme.txt

 == Description ==

-Uploadcare, all-round media upload, storage, management, and delivery solution, breaks many WordPress Media Library limitations.
-Upload large files from many sources including social media and cloud services.
-Insert them to WordPress posts and serve responsive lazy loaded images with Uploadcare CDN to improve your WordPress site performance.
+Uploadcare, an all-round media upload, storage, management, and delivery solution, breaks many WordPress Media Library limitations.
+Upload large files from various sources, including social media and cloud services.
+Insert them into WordPress posts and serve optimized, responsive images with Uploadcare CDN to improve your WordPress site performance.

-This plugin allows WordPress authors upload images and other files with Uploadcare File Uploader while creating posts and pages.
-You can migrate your current Media Library to your Uploadcare storage, use Adaptive Delivery and other Uploadcare features.
+This plugin allows WordPress authors to upload images and other files with Uploadcare File Uploader while creating posts and pages.
+All files hosted on Uploadcare CDN are served with smart format and quality optimizations to ensure the smallest file size while preserving the visual quality.
+You can migrate your existing Media Library to Uploadcare and use various other features.

 [youtube https://www.youtube.com/watch?v=7Nc7GyD6_AE]